Back to jobs

 THUNDER | JOB DESCRIPTION

 Ready to turn training sessions into memorable experiences and make a significant impact in the Salesforce ecosystem?
-Thunder was founded to solve a massive market need – helping customers make the most of their Salesforce investment.
-While many companies make huge investments into digital transformation, most do not realize the full benefits.
-Founder and CEO, Carter Wigell (1 of the first 100 employees at SF!), sought to build a consultancy that customers could rely on to maximize CRM value, with a focus on human-centered activation and adoption that sticks.
+Thunder was founded to solve a massive market need — helping customers maximize their Salesforce investment.
+Our mission is to deliver human-centered activation and adoption that sticks.
+Our team includes Salesforce, AWS, and multi-platform experts across industries, committed to helping our clients truly love Salesforce — forever.

 Job Summary:

-As a Salesforce Trainer at Thunder, you will play a critical role in driving successful user adoption following the implementation of new Salesforce CRM solutions.
-You will design and deliver tailored training programs, ranging from end-user enablement to train-the-trainer models, ensuring that our clients can effectively and confidently leverage their new systems.
+As a Trainer at Thunder, you will play a critical role in driving successful user adoption following the implementation of new Salesforce and AWS solutions.
+You’ll be responsible for designing and delivering engaging, customized training programs — from end-user enablement to Train-the-Trainer models — to help our clients confidently leverage new tools and processes.

 Your work will begin with a deep understanding of the impacted user groups, including their current tools, processes, and pain points.
 From there, you'll assess the future-state changes introduced by the new Salesforce solution, clearly articulating the benefits and rationale for these changes.
 Based on this insight, you'll develop and execute a customized enablement and change management strategy designed to guide users smoothly through the transition.